 It's easy to get stuck during NaNoWriMo.
-After writing 31,673 words in 19 days or perhaps even 5,000 words in a few days, what else could be written?
+After writing 31,673 words in 19 days or even 5,000 words in a few days, what else could I write about?
 The story has a plot, but there's no clear path of where the story is going.
-I've gotten to this point a lot during this NaNoWriMo.
-Before … Continue reading Stuck in NaNoWriMo
+I've gotten to this point many times during this NaNoWriMo.
+Before … Continue reading How to get unstuck during NaNoWriMo

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
 Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson

-Us writers explore the Internet during our many writing breaks.
-We usually end up starting chats or finding funny photos or looking up the specific type of the metal people used in the mid 1800s and how dangerous it could be.
-Personally, I love finding writing photos on Pinterest.
-I decided to share some of … Continue reading Writing photos
+Writers explore the Internet during some of our breaks.
+We may end up starting chats or finding funny photos or looking up the specific type of the metal people used in the mid 1800s and how dangerous it could be.
+I love finding writing photos on Pinterest.
+I decided to share some of my favorites … Continue reading Writing photos

 There's always awards - a winner - when it comes to creative arts.
 A favorite to pick.
 But it doesn't have to be that way.
 I attended a music festival a while back.
-I stood surrounded by creativity of different genres and styles.
-A line stood between the artists in the middle of the day; … Continue reading Less than or equal to?
+I stood surrounded by different genres and styles.
+Artists with more stage lights and fireworks played at the end.
+Those artists, of … Continue reading Can an artist be less than or equal to another?

-Sometimes with the way the world works, not all of my posts are known well.
-Some of my best posts have drowned in the water before it could swim.
-Not many new people will look back on them anymore.
-However, just because they're old, doesn't mean they're lost forever.
-As the year comes to an … Continue reading Blogs without the love (2017)
+With the way the world works, some of my best posts have drowned in the water before they could swim.
+Few people will look back on them anymore.
+But just because they're old, doesn't mean they're lost forever.
+As the year comes to an end, it's time to remember the whole journey.
+Here's a list … Continue reading Blogs without the love (2017)